batcraft/ai-coding-notes/vibe-coding-notes.md

 * The models next year will be much better than this year.
 They are already good.
 * I fully believe this is where everything is going.
   * We're not going to be coding by hand.
+  * We have to pit robots against robots.
+Robot solutions for robot problems
+  * We have to let go of the memory of that elegant one line of code that did it so well and so sweet.
+Yes, it was great.
+Let it go.
+  * We also have to let go of the nostalgic fantasies of human-generated code.
+LLM codegen has problems, yes, but most human-generated code is not poetry
   * We need to figure out how to use these tools, and use them well.
 When we do, we'll be unstoppable